robotology/iit-ibm/README.md

 });
 ```

-This is enough to have a YarpJS server up and running and ready to communicate with the browser.
+This is enough to have a yarp.js server up and running and ready to communicate with the browser.

 Note that we use [Express.js](http://expressjs.com/), since it is used by Socket.io.